gwleuverink/bundle/docs/local-modules.md

 ```

 In order to use this script directly in your blade views, you simply need to import it using the `<x-import />` component.

-{: .note }

-> Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
-Preferably the bulk of custom code should live inline in a script tag or in a [Alpine](<(https://alpinejs.dev)>) component.

 ```html
 <x-import module="~/alert" as="alert" />